 Mass spectrometry for quantitative proteomics in the Olsen Group

-The Olsen Group wants to address unsolved questions in cell signalling.
+The Olsen Group address unsolved questions in cell signalling.
 The group aims to characterize how signalling networks regulate cellular responses differentially when mediated by phosphorylation and other modifications.

 The major scientific focus area for the Olsen Group is quantitative, high-resolution mass spectrometry-based proteomics with specific emphasis on mass spectrometric technology developments and biological applications.